Terms & Policies

 4.2.
 You shall provide Airwallex with any other relevant information (including but not limited to Personal Data of your directors and beneficial owners) upon Airwallex’s reasonable request from time to time (including, but not limited, to when Airwallex carries out annual or such other periodic reviews of your business and account with Airwallex).

-4.4.
-The Parties agree that failure to comply with clauses 4.1, 4.2 and 4.3 will be a material breach of these Terms by Merchant.
+4.5.
+The Parties agree that failure to comply with clauses 4.1, to 4.5 will be a material breach of these Terms by Merchant.

 5.1.
 Under these Terms, Airwallex shall provide you with the following services (each a ‘Service’ and together the ‘Services’):